pnp/cli-microsoft365/docs/docs/cmd/spo/file/file-version-remove.md

 : The URL of the site where the file is located

 `--label <label>`
-: Label of version which will be retrieved
+: Label of version which will be removed

 `-u, --fileUrl [fileUrl]`
 : The server-relative URL of the file to retrieve.
 Specify either `fileUrl` or `fileId` but not both